bl4ko/ROS/docs/report.md

 6. Perform **cylinder segmentation** using RANSAC
    - we use a model `pcl:SACMODEL_CYLINDER` to find cylindrical shape in the data.
    - then we perform up to 10000 iterations of RANSAC to find the best model

+#### Cylinder Detection Clustering

-7. When cylinder is detected, we check if there have been any other detections at this `Pose`.
+When cylinder is detected, we check if there have been any other detections at this `Pose`.
 If there were more than 5 detections of cylinder with pose close enough (`object_proximity_threshold=1`), we assume that this is a valid detection and we publish it on the `/detected_cylinders` topic.

 ### Ring Detection